Understand delegation in a canvas app

 Delegation warnings appear only on formulas that operate on delegable data sources.
 If you don't see a warning and you believe your formula isn't being properly delegated, check the type of data source against the list of delegable data sources earlier in this topic.

 For this example, you'll automatically generate a three-screen app based on a SQL Server table named [dbo].[Fruit].
-For information about how to generate the app, you can apply similar principles in the topic about Common Data Service for Apps to SQL Server.
+For information about how to generate the app, you can apply similar principles in the topic about Common Data Service to SQL Server.

 The gallery's Items property is set to a formula that contains SortByColumns and Search functions, both of which can be delegated.